baselime/docs/analysing-data/errors.md

 ---

+## Deleting Errors

+You can delete errors.
+When you delete an error, all its history is lost, and this action is irreversible.
+If the same error occurs again in the future, we will create a new Error for it and notify you as per your notification settings.

+---

 ## Assigning Errors

 You can assign an error to any of your member of your team to facilitate error triage.